Laf111/WiiUFtpServer/README.md

   <img src="bandwith.png">
 </p>

-Channel version (using WUT) is twice slower but still higher than FTP everywhere based on dynamic libs.
+Channel version (using WUT) is twice slower than HBL version but still faster than FTP everywhere based on dynamic libs (about 30% faster) and twice faster than existing FtpiiU based on WUT.

 **NOTES :**